 As the traditional approach to networking is replaced by hybrid cloud, SD-WAN and edge networks, in-house skill sets haven’t kept up.

 Hiring new staff is one option to narrow the deficit, but there’s a skills shortage in the industry right now, and hiring is expensive.
 According to McKinsey, it often costs around $30,000 to bring on a new employee, not counting the onboarding training.
 As a result, 82% of global executives surveyed by McKinsey say that reskilling and upskilling will be at least half the solution to their skills gaps.
+A great example would be how some companies are hiring Interim CIOs to transform their IT department.
+An interim CIO is different from permanent CIOs as they are only engaged by companies on a temporary basis, usually around three to six months or until a permanent CIO transitions into the position.

 At the same time, in-person education has been severely curtailed, as have in-person, proctored, certification exams.